pranavjeet123/talkinglands/rxjs_communication.md

 # RxJS Communication Pattern - Sequence Flow
-## Maps ↔️ Insights Microfrontend Communication
+## Maps and Insights Microfrontend Communication

 This document explains the RxJS-based communication pattern used for sharing data between the Maps and Insights microfrontends when a user clicks on favorites from the candidate list.

 ---

-## 🎯 Architecture Overview
+## Architecture Overview

 The application uses a **Singleton Communication Service** with RxJS Subjects to enable real-time, reactive data sharing between microfrontends: